Email Marketing Tips: Writing Emails That Get Opened, Read, and Clicked

 The subject line is the place you use to stand out.
 Don’t be afraid to test your creativity and be different.
 People are used to reading the same things over and over, so a creative experiment will surely get their attention.

-There are different thoughts on how long a subject line can be.
 There isn’t a specific average, but the ideal length is the shortest you can get while still sharing your message.
 The longer your subject line is, the lower are the odds of people reading it.
+So use the available space only.

 Now that you’ve written a subject line and set the tone, it is time for the actual email writing part.
 Here’s what you should do:

 The same rule applies to the subject line and the email content – the shorter, the better.
-People don’t have much time and large pieces of content will push them away before they even get a closer look at your email.
+People don’t have much time, and large pieces of content will push them away before they even get a closer look at your email.

 The first draft is always the most passionate one, so don’t stop to look for errors or research.
 When you start writing, write without stopping.
 You’ll fix it afterward.

-#16.
-Erase the unnecessary.
+16. Erase the Unnecessary.

 Now that you have written the first draft of the email, write the second one ‘with a knife’.
 Take away everything that isn’t relevant and makes the email long.

 Questions make your communication more personal, so don’t be afraid to ask some questions in your email.
+Asking questions definitely improves the engagement.

 Instead of those obvious, automated greetings, go for something warmer and more personal.
 Mix it up every time you send an email – people notice these things.